Updated June 2026AI-Assisted Development with Rust

 Target Audience

 Professional Rust developers who want a structured, end-to-end path from AI-curious to AI-proficient.
-Ideal for engineers and teams adopting AI coding tools across the full development lifecycle — writing, refactoring, testing, reviewing, and shipping Rust code — who also need to understand the security, licensing, and governance implications of doing so responsibly.
-This is a tool-agnostic course: students work hands-on with Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, and Gemini CLI rather than betting on a single vendor, and the skills transfer to whichever assistant your organization adopts.
+Ideal for engineers and teams adopting AI coding tools across the full development lifecycle - writing, refactoring, testing, reviewing, and shipping Rust code - who also need to understand the security, licensing, and governance implications of doing so responsibly.
+This is a tool-agnostic course: each delivery is tailored to the AI tools your organization chooses - Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, Gemini CLI, or others - and the skills transfer to whichever assistants your team adopts.
+For the language-agnostic version of this material, see AI-Assisted Software Engineering Fundamentals.

 Description

 Rust's compiler is the perfect partner for AI coding tools: generated code either satisfies the borrow checker or it doesn't, and that fast, trustworthy feedback loop makes agentic workflows unusually effective.
-This five-day intensive teaches professional Rust developers how to exploit it.
-Days one and two cover the foundations: how large language models generate code, the strengths and tradeoffs of the frontier models on Rust specifically, and prompting and context engineering techniques that produce idiomatic, clippy-clean Rust rather than fighting the ownership model.
-Days two and three move into the tools: inline assistance and chat-driven editing in the IDE, then full agentic workflows across Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, and Gemini CLI — plan-then-execute sessions where the agent compiles, reads compiler errors, and iterates; grounding agents with project context files; and issue-to-PR automation.
-Day four applies AI to quality: generating and maintaining test suites with cargo test and proptest, AI-assisted debugging of lifetime and trait-bound errors, code review, and incremental refactoring.
-Day five addresses team-scale adoption: reviewing AI-generated unsafe code, crate supply-chain vetting, licensing and IP questions, policy design, and honest productivity measurement.
-Students finish with a capstone that exercises the full workflow on a realistic Rust codebase.
+This five-day intensive teaches professional Rust developers how to exploit it, starting with how large language models generate code, setting up and configuring whichever tools your organization chooses alongside rust-analyzer, and prompting and context engineering techniques that produce idiomatic, clippy-clean Rust.
+Daily practice follows: disciplined inline assistance, chat-driven explain-refactor-generate workflows, grounding assistants in workspace context with CLAUDE.md / AGENTS.md and rules files, AI-assisted reading of unfamiliar crates and macro-heavy code, and full agentic workflows where the agent compiles, reads compiler errors, and iterates.
+Day four applies AI to quality across the lifecycle: cargo test and proptest suites, AI-assisted debugging of panics and lifetime and trait-bound errors, refactoring at scale, edition migrations, and documentation.
+Day five addresses team-scale adoption: reviewing AI-generated unsafe code, crate supply-chain vetting with cargo-audit and cargo-deny, licensing, governance, cost management, and rolling AI out with honest productivity measurement.
+This is a tool-agnostic course: each delivery is tailored to the AI tools your organization chooses (Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, Gemini CLI, or others).

 Learning Outcomes

-- Apply prompting and context engineering techniques that produce idiomatic, clippy-clean Rust.
+- Apply prompting and context engineering techniques that produce idiomatic, clippy-clean Rust with proper ownership and error handling.

-- Drive agentic coding sessions with Claude Code, Copilot, Codex, Cursor, Windsurf, and Gemini CLI, using the compiler as the agent's feedback loop.
+- Drive agentic coding sessions with your chosen coding agents, using the compiler and clippy as the agent's feedback loop, including issue-to-PR automation.

 - Review AI-generated